-Materials and other tangible personal property purchased for use in landscaping are taxable, whether purchased by a landscaper, subcontractor, or customer.
-The sales tax paid by landscapers becomes an expense that can be transferred to the customer as part of the overall capital improvement charge.
-Landscaping services that are subject to sales tax are maintenance, service, and repair of real estate.
+Landscaping services that are subject to sales tax include maintenance, service, and repair of real estate.
 The installation of tangible personal property that does not qualify as a capital improvement is also taxable.
+Examples of garden repair and maintenance services include mowing lawns, repairing fences, trimming hedges, and removing snow.

 Excavation and rough grading services provided to new construction are not subject to tax.
 However, excavation and leveling services that are performed as an integral part of landscaping work are subject to tax.
 Excavation and grading services provided to landscapers for landscaping work are subject to sales tax unless the landscaper issues a genuine resale certificate to the excavating contractor.

-Services are not taxable for customers and the landscaper is considered the consumer of all mulch, seeds, grass, and any other material purchased to perform the services for which Bob's Landscaping was contracted. . .
+Services are not taxable for customers and Bob's Landscaping is considered as consumer of all mulch, seeds, grass or any other material purchased to perform services for which he was contracted.